roblanf/phypapers/README_mpa.md

 # Microsoft Power Automate instructions

-So, dlvr.it has massively constrained the free option.
-In a hunt for another free option, I thought that Microsoft Power Automate may suffice.
-Many academics will have access to Microsoft Power Automate through an institutional subscription to Office365, so here's a set of instructions for getting going.

-They're a little complicated, but the principle is simple.

 First, we use PowerAutomate to check each RSS feed periodically.

-Then, we filter out just the new papers from each feed.
+Then, we filter out just the new papers, and for bioRxiv those that match our search terms, from each feed and remove any duplicates.

 Finally, we post the new papers over the next time period, evenly spaced.

-# Set up your Power Automate Flow for PubMed
+# Set up your Power Automate Flow

 > NB I hate power automate, and you may come to hate it too.
 It's like programming without access to anything useful.
 It's worse than the lego drag and drop programming thing that my kids and I use on the iPad.